Complete the search form below to find cheap car hire in Canberra

-Like Melbourne, Canberra can roughly be divided into two halves: north of Lake Burley-Griffin and south.
+Canberra can roughly be divided into two halves: north of Lake Burley-Griffin and south.

 A good place to begin your explorations is the impressive Australian War Memorial in between the residential suburbs of Campbell and Reid.
 A visit here could easily take half a day or more depending on how interested you are in the nation’s military history.
 Maybe stretch your legs out afterwards with a walk up to the Mount Ainslie Lookout, arriving in time to see sunset over the lake.

 To the city’s northwest is Acton, home to the National Museum of Australia.
 If you’re staying in or around the NewActon Nishi complex, chances are you’ve already noticed its striking exterior.
 Resembling knotted rope, the building’s design symbolises the interconnectedness of Australian lives and stories.
 Highlights of its collection include sporting memorabilia, Azaria Chamberlain’s dress, Captain Cook’s navigational tools, and an early Wi-Fi prototype.

 Australian film buffs might like to drop in to the National Film & Sound Archive, which often has a few small exhibitions centred on old movies, vintage ads, and historic newsreels.
 If you’re planning to visit the Australian National Botanic Gardens after this, it would pay to pick up a coffee or a snack – maybe from one of the fashionable cafes in NewActon precinct, to enjoy amongst the nation’s largest living collection of native flora.